L.M.H.C, Ed.M

 Many people arrive to the first session with a history of mixed experiences in therapy.

-Given how difficult the process of finding a therapist can be, I try to make the initial steps as grounding as possible.
+Given how difficult the process of finding a therapist can be, I aim to make the initial steps as grounding as possible.

 We’ll work together to set the pace, identify treatment targets and prioritize your sense of well-being and autonomy.